z0xyz/Timer/README.md

 # Timer
-A Timer that pops-up a message declaring that you have been staring at your screen for 20 minutes -as some sort of reminder -
+A Timer that pops-up a message declaring that you have been staring at your screen for 20 minutes -as some sort of reminder -; so that you shed your eyes away for lil bit .
 Installation :
 you got two options  :